Advocating for Positive Change

 Community Wellbeing

-• Increase funding or programs that support active and healthy aging in our community
+• Increase investment in programs that support active and healthy aging

 • Increases in the rate for the Low Income Tax Credit via a non-contiguous cost of living index

-• Continuation and expansion of charitable giving tax incentives
+• Preserve and expand charitable giving tax incentives